Message from the Head

 Thanks for keeping us up to date with your contact information, life events, and career news.
 Send your updates to: Kathy Heath at firstname.lastname@example.org.

-Phillip Dunston, Professor of Civil Engineering, has been appointed Dean's Faculty Fellow for HBCU engagement and has also been named the new director of the Office of Professional Practice (OPP) at Purdue University.
+Luna Lu, ACPA Professor of Civil Engineering, has been named director of the Office of Professional Practice (OPP).